Clothes and textiles

 Clothes swap rules

-• We can accept a maximum of 10 items per person in adult sizes only
+• You can bring up to 10 items per person (adult sizes only)

-• Items not accepted: bad-quality items (for example: dirty, ripped, torn, stained, or with broken zips) shoes, bags, jewellery, underwear, nightwear, swimwear or babies and children’s clothes
+• Not accepted: dirty, torn, stained, or damaged clothes.
+Shoes, bags, jewellery, underwear, swimwear, nightwear, children's clothing

 Dopplle

 This student-led start-up - based in Hemel Hempstead - also runs clothes swaps throughout the year.
-Visit the Dopplle website to find out more
+Visit the Dopplle website for more info

 Love Your Clothes

-We proudly support the Love Your Clothes campaign, which helps people take care of their clothes and increase their lifespan.
+We proudly support the Love Your Clothes campaign, which helps people extend the life of their clothes.
 Its website offers top tips on:

 • Washing and drying clothes correctly